 Boston Area Lower School Virtual Evaluation (BAVE)

-Considering the COVID-related challenges over the past few years, Boston Area Lower Schools have collaborated to create an assessment plan based upon parent/guardian video recordings of children responding to different prompts/tasks.
+Boston Area lower schools have collaborated to create an assessment plan based on parent/guardian video recordings of children responding to different prompts/tasks.
 We hope that our decision to accept one common set of short videos will reduce your time commitment, increase access and equity, and save your child from participating in multiple and potentially repetitive activities.

 Each school to which you apply may also, in addition to viewing the videos, request to meet your child in person or for a brief Zoom call.